Vallicode-Kottayam

 Vallicode-Kottayam is a village in Pathanamthitta district in the state of Kerala, India.
 Vallicode-Kottayam village is a part of Konni Taluk, Pathanamthitta District of Kerala State, India.

 Vallicode Kottayam is a village located within the Pramadom Grama Panchayat.
 This village falls under the Konni assembly constituency and the Pathanamthitta parliamentary constituency.
 The nearest town for significant economic activities is Pathanamthitta, situated approximately 9 kilometers from Vallicode Kottayam.
 The village is commonly referred to as V. Kottayam.

 Nedumpara Viewpoint serves as the primary tourist destination in Kottappara, located centrally within Vallicode-Kottayam.
 Visitors can drive to the summit of the hill, where parking is available, allowing them to enjoy the panoramic views.
 The Konni Eco Tourism Elephant Park is situated 7 kilometers away.
 Opposite Kottappara lies Thudiyurulippara, another hill station, which features the Hanuman Temple at its peak.
 During the rainy season, a slender waterfall can be observed near the village office.

 A natural canal known as 'valiya thode' originates from this area, directing water towards the Achen Covil River, with paddy fields lining its banks.
 The village is home to several significant ponds, including Pulinilkunnethil Kulam, Nenthrappallil Kulam, and Ambalakkulam.
 The Kodumon Plantation, managed by the plantation corporation, encompasses a large portion of Ezhumon and Aazhakkoottam, primarily dedicated to rubber cultivation.

-Key Hindu temples in the vicinity include Malikappurathu Bhagavathi Temple, Komban Paramala Temple, Chavarukavu Temple, Thudiyurulippara Temple, Gurumandiram - SNDP School Junction, Gurumandiram - Near Kolappara Junction, and Attuvasseril Temple.
+Key Hindu temples in the vicinity include Malikappurathu Bhagavathi Temple, Komban Paramala Temple, Chavarukavu Temple, Thudiyurulippara Temple, Gurumandiram – SNDP School Junction, Gurumandiram – Near Kolappara Junction, and Attuvasseril Temple.
 Additionally, Christian churches are located in Elappupara, Thattakkunnu Junction Ezhumon, and Anthichantha.

 The main banking institutions include Kerala Gramin Bank and Janatha Service Co-operative Bank, with an SBI ATM located at Chavarukavu Junction and two non-banking financial companies operating in the area.
-Amma Hospital at V. Kottayam Junction serves as the primary healthcare facility, offering general medicine, laboratory services, and 24-hour ambulance service.
 A government primary health clinic operates during the day near Kottappara Junction, and a post office with basic services is available near the market junction.Three libraries, namely Janatha, Progressive, and Vinjanaposhini, are engaged in cultural activities in addition to providing reading facilities.
 Enjayes Spices is a prominent spice extraction company situated near Anthichantha.

 Mobile networks such as BSNL, Vodafone, and Jio have extensive coverage throughout the area.
 Tea shops and auto rickshaws are readily available at all major junctions.
 The nearby town of Poomkavu offers amenities including a petrol pump, ATMs, and restaurants, located just 4 kilometers from Kottappara Junction.
 Private bus services operate from Pathanamthitta and Konni throughout the day, providing access to the area.